6 Data Setup for Modeling

 Categorical (with \(> 2\) categories) Chi-square test

 To illustrate the process, consider again the churn dataset.
-We begin by evaluating whether the proportion of churners is consistent across the training and testing sets.
+We begin by examining whether the proportion of churners is similar in the training and test sets.
 Since the target variable churn is binary, a two-sample Z-test is appropriate.
-The hypotheses are: \[ \begin{cases} H_0: \pi_{\text{churn, train}} = \pi_{\text{churn, test}} \\ H_a: \pi_{\text{churn, train}} \neq \pi_{\text{churn, test}} \end{cases} \]
+The hypotheses are \[ \begin{cases} H_0: \pi_{\text{churn, train}} = \pi_{\text{churn, test}} \\ H_a: \pi_{\text{churn, train}} \neq \pi_{\text{churn, test}} \end{cases} \]

-The R code below performs the test:
+The following code performs the test:

 x1 <- sum(train_set$churn == "yes")